Skip to main content

 steps

 Is an array of nested PipelineConfiguration items or script node .
-Each item must have an unique id.
+Each item must have a unique id.
 This array defines an immutable sequence of steps, but if nested workflows are dynamic, those could be internally mutated.

 Dynamic workflows